 5 Ways to Practice Asking Great Questions

-Great questions have always been one of the most essential tools of the classroom.
-They are a gift that each generation uses to pass knowledge onto the next.
-But of course, it shouldn’t end there.
-School is just the beginning of our education.
+Great questions have always been an essential tool in the classroom.
+They are a gift that each generation uses to pass its knowledge on to the next.
+But it shouldn’t end there.
+School is only the beginning of our education.

-We don’t go to school just to learn, we go to school to learn how to learn.
-Studying the impact of irrigation on the growth of Mesopotamian society when you were in high school may have seemed completely useless.
-But it was in fact only mostly useless.
+We don’t go to school only to learn; we go to school to learn how to learn.
+Studying the impact of irrigation on the growth of Mesopotamian society when you were in high school may have seemed entirely useless.
+But it was, in fact, only mostly useless.

 Each new thing you learn about the world deepens your understanding and gives you new mental connections to make.

 So keep asking, even and especially beyond the classroom.
 Indulge your curiosity.
-You will not only learn new things, you will become a better student of your world, and have fun doing it.
-Keep asking questions, and rediscover every day how amazing the world around you is.
+You will not only learn new things, but you will also become a better student of your world and have fun doing it.
+So keep asking questions, and rediscover how amazing the world around you is every day.

 You may think you know everything you know, but do you know that you know all you know?
 I used to think I knew everything I knew, but now I don’t really know, y’know?